Binary Encoding Details

 │ ... │

-For a schema with 5 fields, the bitmap is 1 byte.
-If bit 2 is set, field 2 is null and its data is skipped.
+For a schema with 5 fields, bms = 1, so each row has 2 bitmap bytes (1 lo + 1 hi).
+If field 2 has lo_bit=1, hi_bit=0 (code=1), that field is explicit null and its data is skipped.

 Field Data

-Each non-null field is encoded according to its schema type:
+Each code=0 field is encoded according to its schema type:

 - Primitive types: fixed-size encoding